-Leading the Northshore and the state, St. Tammany Parish Hospital earns high marks with 97 percent of acute myocardial infarction (AMI) patients receiving percutaneous coronary intervention (PCI) within 90 minutes of arrival or less.
-PCI opens blocked blood vessels and restores blood flow to the heart.
-The earlier PCI is performed, the more effective it is.
+Leading the Northshore and the state, St. Tammany Health System has earned Chest Pain Accreditation by the American College of Cardiology (ACC) Accreditation Services and earns high marks with 97 percent of acute myocardial infarction (AMI) patients receiving percutaneous coronary intervention (PCI) -- which opens blocked blood vessels and restores blood flow to the heart -- within 90 minutes of arrival or less.

-St. Tammany Parish Hospital leads the way in cardiac care in the region, with the latest cath and peripheral labs, state-of-the-art operating suites, certified cardiac rehab, Coumadin clinic and active staff relationships with the region’s leading cardiology and cardiovascular specialists.
+St. Tammany Health System leads the way in cardiac care in the region, with the latest cath and peripheral labs, state-of-the-art operating suites, certified cardiac rehab, Coumadin clinic and active staff relationships with the region’s leading cardiology and cardiovascular specialists.

 Heart attacks are the leading cause of death in the United States, with 600,000 people dying annually of heart disease.
 More than 5 million Americans visit hospitals each year with chest pain.
-SCPC’s goal is to significantly reduce the mortality rate of these patients by teaching the public to recognize and react to the early symptoms of a possible heart attack, reduce the time that it takes to receive treatment, and increase the accuracy and effectiveness of treatment.
+One of the ACC's goals is to significantly reduce the mortality rate of these patients by teaching the public to recognize and react to the early symptoms of a possible heart attack, reduce the time that it takes to receive treatment and increase the accuracy and effectiveness of treatment.

 The Accredited Chest Pain Center’s protocol-driven and systematic approach to patient management allows physicians to reduce time to treatment during the critical early stages of a heart attack, when treatments are most effective, and to better monitor patients when it is not clear whether or not they are having a coronary event.
 Such observation helps ensure that patients are neither sent home too early nor needlessly admitted.